 What is action research?

-It’s research springs from a state of mind: “By systematically studying my practice I can continuously improve and potentially inform others.”
-This graphic summarizes the research cycle nicely:
+It’s research that springs from a state of mind: “By systematically studying my practice I can continuously improve and potentially inform others.”
+While it’s helpful to look at action research case studies to get a full feeling of how it works, this graphic summarizes the research cycle nicely:

 Put another way, this type of research involves educators examining what works in their classrooms, and what could be improved.
 They collect data, interview students and other stakeholders, and examine these results using a rigorous research framework.
 They then use those results to improve academic, social and emotional outcomes for their students.